Table of Contents

 |8.||Potential unreported tips.
 Multiply line 7 by line 5||8.|

 If the entry on line 7 is zero or less, your employees are probably accurately reporting their tips; however,

 If it appears that not all tips are being reported to you, the IRS offers a service called the Tip Rate Determination & Education Program.
 This program can assist you, the employer, in implementing more effective methods of tip income reporting.
 The program also offers assistance in educating tipped employees concerning their obligations relating to the reporting of any tip income they receive.
 To find out more about this program or to participate in a voluntary tip compliance agreement, visit IRS.gov and type “restaurant” in the search box.
-You may also call 1-800-829-4933 or send an email to TIP.Program@irs.gov and request information on this program.
+You may also send an email to TIP.Program@irs.gov and request information on this program.

 |More Online Instructions|